yhagio/tutorialedge.net/content/python/python-generator-tutorial.md

 #### Output

+If we were then to run this code and call the `next()` function 3 times on this generator, you should see the value is doubled every time.
 The above code should then print out the following in the console:

 ~~~bash
 $ python3.6 generators.py